When was the last time you conducted a thorough audit of your internal control program? Do you need an audit or a compliance assessment?

 With the proprietary Trade Compliance Group assessment methodology, the assessment provides management with a weighted and graphical assessment of a company’s trade compliance processes and procedures.
 Additionally, our methodology uses this information to place the company on a risk/exposure grid for a more meaningful representation of the compliance program relative to the company’s business model.
 The assessment deliverable also includes standard ‘gap’ analysis and specific recommendations for corrective actions.
 The assessment is designed to accomplish the following objectives:

-Contact us to learn more about compliance audit services.
+Contact us to learn more about compliance assessment and audit services.